 (b) if a sentence of imprisonment in respect of the latest conviction is ordered to be served cumulatively on a sentence of imprisonment ordered to be served in respect of any previous conviction, the period of the sentence imposed for the latest conviction shall be added to the prescribed period for that previous conviction.

-(5) In subsection (4) “the latest conviction” does not include a conviction for which no punishment, or only minor punishment, was imposed.
+(5) In subsection (4) the latest conviction does not include a conviction for which no punishment, or only minor punishment, was imposed.

 Part 3 — Effect of a conviction becoming spent